theopn/pytranscript/README.md

 > 3
 Enter the semester number:
 > 5
-Enter Course informations.
+Course Info Enter Mode:
-Do not include courses with no GPA value (i.e. Pass/Not Pass) When you are done, use Control + c to termimate
+Do not include courses with no GPA value (i.e. Pass/Not Pass).
+When you are done, use Control + c to terminate.
 Course name:
 > CS690
 Grade (A+, A, A-, etc.):